 Hatch The Mug

-- Make the hatching look as smooth and even as you can.
+Fill the mug with a mid-value hatching.
+Make the hatching look as smooth and even as you can.

-Shadows And Highlights
+First Shadows And Highlights

 More Highlights & Shadows

-- Look for the darkest shadows on the handle, the lip, and along the sides and bottom.
+Add the darkest details with the point of the pencil.
+I added the darkest shadows on the rim, the handle, and along the sides and bottom.